-This article discusses the many wonderful things to do in Solvang, the Danish Capital of the United States.
+This article discusses the many wonderful things to do in Solvang, California.
+This town is considered the Danish Capital of the United States.

 In Santa Barbara County, there is a little piece of paradise nestled among mountains.